 - Because S corporations are not taxed at the corporate level, and all profits pass through to shareholders, it avoids double taxation.

 - The losses that are passed through to shareholders can offset any income they receive and result in a lower tax obligation.

 C corporations aren't the only business type that can elect as S corporations for the benefits they provide.
 LLCs can do so, too, by filing IRS Form 8832.

 LLCs are normally considered disregarded entities, which means they are taxed in the same way as a sole proprietorship or partnership.
 Although the LLC status offers limited liability protection like an S corporation, the S corporation status gives owners the opportunity to reduce their self-employment taxes.

 If you need more information or help with the IRS S corp form, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.